-- Preparation and delivery of lectures, tutorials, and seminars as appropriate and in line with Faculty of Arts minimum thresholds for teaching satisfaction (3.4 out of 5 for the Subject Experience Survey), and minimum expectation for teaching workload in line with Faculty of Arts expectations. - Initiation, development, and review of subject material at the undergraduate (including 4th-year Honours) level. - Curriculum development, in consultation with the Discipline Head and specialists working in the field across the Faculty of Arts (including the Asia Institute). - Administrative tasks associated with the subjects taught, including consultation with students, marking and assessment. - Subject coordination including the supervision of sessional tutors (administrative and academic). - Possible design and delivery of overseas subjects and other student mobility programs
+- Preparation and delivery of lectures, tutorials, and seminars as appropriate and in line with Faculty of Arts minimum thresholds for teaching satisfaction (3.4 out of 5 for the Subject Experience Survey), and minimum expectations for workload (3-5 subjects per year). - Initiation, development, and review of subject material at the undergraduate (including 4th-year Honours) level. - Curriculum development, in consultation with the Discipline Head and specialists working in the field across the Faculty of Arts. - Administrative tasks associated with the subjects taught, including consultation with students, marking and assessment. - Subject coordination including the supervision of sessional tutors (administrative and academic). - Supervision of honours students and postgraduate research students as required.
+The successful applicant will be expected to supervise an appropriate number of honours, graduate diploma advanced and research higher degree theses as required, and will be expected to ensure the timely completion of their research.